solliancenet/dp-203-v2/labs/07/README.md

 This is an example of where COPY's flexibility gives it an advantage over PolyBase.

-## Petabyte-scale ingestion with Azure Synapse Pipelines
+## Exercise 2: Petabyte-scale ingestion with Azure Synapse Pipelines

 Tailwind Traders needs to ingest large volumes of sales data into the data warehouse.
 They want a repeatable process that can efficiently load the data.
 When the data loads, they want to prioritize the data movement jobs so they take priority.